Forgotten Realms: Demon Stone: Cast

-Critical reception
+Reception

 The game received a positive response from critics.
 Heather Newman of the Detroit Free Press called the game "extraordinarily cinematic", adding that "the dialogue and story line Salvatore crafted substantially contributed to that feel".
 Judy Siegel-Itzkovich of the Jerusalem Post gave the game four and half stars.
 She praised the graphics as "excellent", and the sound, calling the music "rousing and dramatic", the voice acting "high quality", and the sound effects "highly realistic".
 She concluded by saying that while fans would love the game, it is too short and the hack and slash element becomes "repetitive".

 Demon Stone was nominated for two awards by the British Academy of Film and Television Arts (BAFTA), and four awards by the Academy of Interactive Arts & Sciences.